 There are multiple customization options available, such as the ability to toggle to internal or external release dates depending on the stakeholder group, or the ability to visualize how the features are delivering against your strategic goals and initiatives.
 You can even click the check boxes to the right of your features to enable or disable their visibility in exported views of the roadmap.
 Each of these customization options provide a powerful way to create detailed roadmaps for one stakeholder group and higher level roadmaps for another.

-For full details on how to create your own features roadmap, refer to our document on the Features roadmap.
+For full details on how to create your own features roadmap, refer to our document on the features roadmap.

-The Roadmaps > Custom roadmap is a powerful way to visualize dates in Aha! for Product as it allows users to completely customize what is displayed on a roadmap timeline view.
+The Roadmaps > Custom roadmap is a powerful way to visualize dates in Aha! as it allows users to completely customize what is displayed on a roadmap timeline view.
 The Custom roadmap makes it simple to visualize data that has a date associated to it as well as other related information such as custom fields or related strategy.

 The roadmap also has customization options located on the top right that allow custom colorization and layout configuration.

-For full details on how to create your own custom roadmap, refer to our document on the Custom roadmap.
+For full details on how to create your own custom roadmap, refer to our document on the custom roadmap.